 Often problems arise regarding cross contamination which refers to when microorganisms from raw foods move to ready to eat foods or surfaces.
 It is almost sure to happen if people use shared utensils, cutting boards or bare hands.

-These bacteria are transferred from raw chicken onto a cutting board that is not properly sanitised and from there can be further spread onto vegetables that are chopped using the same board.
+These bacteria can be transferred from raw chicken onto a cutting board that is not properly sanitised.
+From there, they can further spread onto chopped vegetables using the same board.
 Saving cross-contamination is only possible with strict separation of raw and ready-to-eat foods, using dedicated tools, and establishing good hygiene standards.

 Dangerous microorganisms thrive and multiply quickly once perishable products are left unchilled for long periods at room temperature.
 Incapacity of freezing or improper keeping can give rise to bacteria growth very fast.
 So, food poisoning is possible.